Random Drug Testing in the Workplace: Rights, Requirements and Compliance

 DOT regulations

 DOT-regulated employees are required to submit to random drug testing over the course of their employment, according to federal guidelines.
 This can include CDL drivers and other employees that fall under the federal transportation umbrella.
-DOT random drug testing requirements can include alcohol, illicit drugs, and certain prescription medications.
+DOT random drug testing requirements can cover alcohol, illicit drugs, and certain prescription medications.

 Fair Credit Reporting Act (FCRA)